wangfudong/FRGM/README.md

-# FRGM
-a functional representation for graph matching
+# A functional representation for graph matching

 # Related works and codes